SEER Inquiry System - View

 Source 2: CAP Protocol, Lung

 Classification of lung malignancies has undergone a change.
-The bronchoalveolar carcinoma histology is being replaced by adenoca in situ and minimally invasive adenoca, using an evaluation of lepidic growth pattern.
+The bronchioloalveolar carcinoma histology is being replaced by adenocarcinoma in situ and minimally invasive adenocarcinoma, using an evaluation of lepidic growth pattern in the tumor.

-Since this tumor was not completely resected, code as adenocarcinoma in situ based on the information provided.
+This tumor was not completely resected.
+Therefore, code to adenocarcinoma in situ based on the information provided.